sanicode/elastik-tenancy/README.md

 ## About Elastik Tenancy

-Elastik Tenancy is an architectural approach used in Laravel applications to serve multiple tenants (e.g., clients, organizations, or users) from a single codebase while keeping their data isolated.
+Elastik Tenancy is an architectural approach used in Laravel Jetstream applications to serve multiple tenants (e.g., clients, organizations, or users) from a single codebase while keeping their data isolated.
 This pattern is useful when you want to create a Software as a Service (SaaS) application where different users or organizations share the same application but require separation of their data and configuration.

 ## Learning Elastik Tenancy